引用和快照

 Running no_listing_09_snapshots

-The length of the array when the snapshot was taken is 0
+The area of the rectangle when the snapshot was taken is 30

-The current length of the array is 1
+The current area of the rectangle is 50

 Run completed successfully, returning []

 First, notice that all the tuple code in the variable declaration and the function return value is gone.
-Second, note that we pass @arr1
+Second, note that we pass @rec

 .